 This train is suitable for the youngest of toddlers.
 When it becomes dull going round in circles, the locomotive also functions off the track.
 Watch out!

-6. Deluxe Wooden Train Set
+6. Hape Wooden Train Set

 The wooden train set is also compatible with other tracks.
 When your child grows, you won’t have any hassle adding on to it.
+Not only is this product durable and child-safe, but also it contains water-based paint and has non-toxic finishes.

 7. KidKraft Farm Train Set